Efficient Dynamic Mesh Refinement Technique for Simulation of HPM Breakdown induced Plasma Pattern Formation: Physical and Computational Model

-Earlier works~\cite{Bhaskarieee, BCHAUDHURY2018}, recommend the necessity to properly resolve the sharp gradients in plasma density as well as the electric (E) fields in the breakdown region to accurately capture the experimentally observed plasma dynamics~\cite{Hidaka2008}.
-The recommended minimum number of grids ($N$) per wavelength ($\lambda$) of the electromagnetic (EM) wave is around 500 i.e. $N\:=\:\lambda/\Delta >500$.
+Fig.\ref{fig:serialrepsen} (b) shows the presence of sharp gradients in the plasma density along x and y direction during the evolution of the plasma structure.
+For accurate simulations, $n_e$ and EM fields need to be calculated on a very fine mesh which can resolve the sharp gradients in $n_e$ and $E$~\cite{BCHAUDHURY2018, BChaudhury2011}.
+The recommended minimum number of grid points per wavelength ($N_{\lambda}$) of the electromagnetic (EM) wave is around 500, i.e. $N_{\lambda}\:=\:\lambda/\Delta >500$, for E-field in simulation plane ~\cite{BCHAUDHURY2018}.
 Here, $\Delta$ is the grid size.
-But very fine grids significantly increases the computational complexity (in terms of number of grid points in the simulation domain as well as a very small time step) for high frequency problems such as 100's of GHz ($\lambda\:\approx\:2$ mm).
+Requirement of very fine grids significantly increases the computational cost (in terms of number of grid points in the simulation domain and a very small time step) for high frequency problems such as 100's of GHz ($\lambda\:\approx\:2$ mm).
 Since the simulation follows an iterative algorithm, the total simulation time increases with the increase in problem size and decrease in time step.
-This makes it very challenging to simulate bigger problem sizes in case of real 3D as well as 2D problems.
+This makes it very challenging to handle bigger problem sizes in 2D simulations.
+On a latest standard desktop, a well accepted benchmark simulation of a $1\lambda\times1\lambda$ problem using uniform mesh, $N_{\lambda}\:=\:512$, takes around 5 days.
+The computational complexity scales in the order of $O(N_{f})$, here $N_{f}=c_{kx}c_{ky} N^{2}_{\lambda}$, is total cells in the mesh, as $c_{k}$ changes with problem size.
+Therefore, for simulating a $10\lambda\times10\lambda$ ($c^{2}_{k}=(10)^{2}$) problem using a serial code on a standard desktop it will take around 500 days.
+This possesses a real computational challenge.